pytroll/pytroll-collectors/doc/source/index.rst

         Defines the pattern used to parse filenames obtained from incoming posttroll messages.
 The string follows trollsift syntax.
         The labels ``channel_name`` and ``segment`` have special meaning.
-        They must be defined as strings in the pattern, because the segment gatherer formats the filename pattern /after/ converting numeric segments or segment ranges to strings.
+        They must be defined as string type (for example ``{segments:4s}``) in the pattern, because the segment gatherer formats the filename pattern /after/ converting numeric segments or segment ranges to strings.

     critical_files
-        Describes the files that must be
+        Describes the files that must be unconditionally present.
-        unconditionally present.
 If timeout is reached and one or more critical files are missing, no message is published and all further processing ceases.
 The critical files are describes as a comma-separated string.
-        Each item must contain
-        exactly one colon (``:``).
+        Each item must contain exactly one colon (``:``).
 The part before the colon is a string describing the channel.
 The channel string may be empty, such as in cases where the filename does not contain a channel label.
         The part after the colon is a list of segments seperated by a hyphen-minus character (``-``).
 If this list contains more than one segment, each item must be parseable as a base-10 integer, and it will be interpreted as a range between the first and the last segment.
 For each channel, the segments are matched against the ``segment`` as extracted from the filename using the ``pattern`` defined above.
 If the filename pattern has no segments or channels, they are matched against the entire filename, with ``variable_tags`` (see below) replaced by wildcards.

     wanted_files
         Describes files that are wanted, but not critical.
 If one or more wanted files are missing, the segment gatherer will wait for them to appear until the timeout is reached.
 If timeout is reached and one or more wanted files are missing, a message will be published without the missing files.
 If all wanted files are present before timeout is reached, collection is finished and a message will be published immediately.
 The syntax is as for ``critical_files``.

     all_files
         Describes files that are accepted, but not needed.
 Any file matching the